Oklahoma State University Scholarships (2025–26)

 Nov 1 Early Opportunity • Feb 1 Priority Scholarship

-Apply by Feb 1 to ensure full scholarship consideration
+Submit all materials by Feb 1 for full scholarship consideration

 Honors College